School Safety

 -

-Hart District Progress: The Hart District has had a DTAT since 2016.
-In our efforts to expand the capacity of this team, we have converted our DTAT to a District Care Team (DCT) as we broaden the scope of the team to include proactively working with school sites to identify students who are in need of social and/or emotional support to intervene before a student is in crisis.
-This team meets every two weeks.
+Hart District Progress: The Hart District first established the DTAT in 2016.
+To expand the capacity of this team, we converted the DTAT to a District Care Team (DCT).
+The DCT proactively supports school sites to support students who are in need of social and/or emotional support.
+The DCT meets regularly.

 -